 Juliette Schaafsma (Principal investigator)

 Juliette (PhD, 2006) is a Full Professor at the Tilburg School of Humanities, Tilburg University.
 Her research interests lie broadly in intercultural interactions, processes of social in- and exclusion, and intergroup hostility and reconciliation.
-Her work is highly interdisciplinary, combining insights and methods from anthropology and (cross-cultural) psychology.
+Her work is highly interdisciplinary, and she combines insights and approaches from anthropology, cross-cultural and social psychology, communication sciences, transitional justice, and peace and conflict studies.
 Juliette has considerable experience using both qualitative and quantitative methods of data collection (e.g., in-depth interviews, daily diary studies, surveys, experiments) and data-analysis (including multilevel random coefficient modeling).

 Thia Sagherian-Dickey (Postdoc)